endlessm/chromium-browser/tools/gn/docs/reference.md

 ```
   tool()
-    The tool() function call specifies the commands commands to run for a given
+    The tool() function call specifies the commands to run for a given step.
+See
-    step.
-See "gn help tool".
+    "gn help tool".

-  toolchain_args
+  toolchain_args [scope]
     Overrides for build arguments to pass to the toolchain when invoking it.
     This is a variable of type "scope" where the variable names correspond to
     variables in declare_args() blocks.